MaximilianToe/DQNProject/README.md

 ![](ConnectFour/ReadMeImages/winsDepth.png)

-The diagram shows that with increasing depth, the win rate of the player using alpha-beta pruning increases.
-However, when both players have comparable time to make their decision (at depth one), we see that the DQN-trained player has the advantage.
+When both players have comparable time to make their decision (at depth 1), we see that the DQN-trained player has the advantage.
+However, the diagram shows that with increasing depth, the win rate of the player using alpha-beta pruning increases.
+Even though the computation time needed increases significantly to achieve this, this difference in win rate seems far from optimal and should be subject to further investigation.
+One possible reason for this difference might be the suboptimal convergence of the loss during training.
+This could be a result of a combination of the non-deterministic nature of the future state resulting from an action, and constant updating of both models, which could influence computational stability.